zhiming99/rpc-frmwrk/ridl/README.md

         * `websock` : the existance of this attribute instructs to connect to the remote router via `Websocket`
         * `SSL` : the existance of this attribute instructs to connect to the remote router via SSL connection.
         * `compress` : the existance of this attribute instruct to compress the message bound to the remote router.
         * `auth` : a Json string, to specify the authentication information to access the remote router.
 If it does not exist, authentication will not happen.
 The above four attributes can combine freely.
+Currently `Kerberos`auth mechanism is supported, and therefore the json string should be the `Kerberos`'s authentication information.

 ### Invoking `ridlc`
 `ridlc` stands for `ridl compiler`.
 Its command line looks like `ridlc [options] <ridl file>`, and there are the following major options: